xenolog/l23network/README.md

     l23network::l3::ifconfig {"eth2": ipaddr=>'dhcp'}
     l23network::l3::ifconfig {"eth3": ipaddr=>'none'}

 Option *ipaddr* can contains IP address, 'dhcp', or 'none' string.
-In example above we describe configuration of 4 network interfaces:
+In this example we describe configuration of 4 network interfaces:
 * Interface *eth0* have short CIDR-notated form of IP address definition.
 * Interface *eth1*
 * Interface *eth2* will be configured to use dhcp protocol.